On RAC Drawings of Graphs with Two Bends per Edge: Proof of Theorem

 \subsection{Matching End Segments in Blocks}

-Let $B$ be a block of $G=(V,E)$.
+Let $B$ be a block of $G=(V,E)$ (refer to Fig.~\ref{fig:2}(a)).
 Denote by $\mathrm{End}(B)$ the set of end segments in $B$, and let $\mathrm{end}(B)=|\mathrm{End}(B)|$.
 The segments in $B$ form a connected \textbf{arrangement} $A$, which is a plane straight-line graph: The \emph{vertices} of $A$ are the segment endpoints and all crossings in $B$, and the edges of $A$ are maximal sub-segments between consecutive vertices of $A$.
 We call a vertex of $A$ a $\textbf{terminal}$ if it is a vertex in $V$ (that is, an endpoint of some edge in $E$).
-If a terminal $p$ is incident to $k>1$ edges of the arrangement $A$, we shorten these edges in a sufficiently small $\varepsilon$-neighborhood of $p$, and split $p$ into $k$ terminals.
+If a terminal $p$ is incident to $k>1$ edges of the arrangement $A$, we shorten these edges in a sufficiently small $\varepsilon$-neighborhood of $p$, and split $p$ into $k$ terminals (Fig.~\ref{fig:2}(b)).
 We may now assume that each terminal has degree 1 in $A$, hence there are $\mathrm{end}(B)$ terminals in $A$.

 Let $T$ be a minimum tree in $A$ that spans all terminals.
 It is well known that one can find $\lfloor \frac12 \mathrm{end}(B)\rfloor$ pairs of terminals such that the (unique) paths between these pairs in $T$ are pairwise edge-disjoint (e.g., take a minimum-weight matching of $\lfloor \frac12 \mathrm{end}(B)\rfloor$ pairs of terminals).
-If $k>1$ terminals correspond to the same vertex $p\in V$, then we can extend the paths by $\varepsilon>0$ to $p$, and the extended paths are still edge disjoint.
-Let $\mathcal{E}(B)$ be the set of these paths.
-We say that an edge $e\in \mathcal{E}(B)$ \textbf{represents} an edge $f\in E$ if the first or last edge segment of $f$ contains the first or last edge segment of the path $e$.
-By definition, each edge $e\in \mathcal{E}(B)$ represents at most two edges in $E$.
+If $k>1$ terminals correspond to the same vertex $p\in V$, then we can extend the paths by $\varepsilon>0$ to $p$, and the extended paths are still edge-disjoint.
+Let $\mathcal{E}(B)$ be the set of these paths (Fig.~\ref{fig:2}(c)).

 Let $\mathcal{E}$ be the union of the sets $\mathcal{E}(B)$ over all blocks $B$; see Fig.~\ref{fig:3}(left).
-Note that $H=(V,\mathcal{E})$ is a plane ortho-fin multigraph.
-Indeed, the edge of $H$ are paths in $\mathcal{E}$.
+Since every path in $\mathcal{E}$ is a simple polygonal path between points in $V$, it can be interpreted as the drawing of an edge in a multigraph on the vertex set $V$, and so $\mathcal{E}$ is a set of edges on $V$.
+With this interpretation, $H=(V,\mathcal{E})$ is a plane ortho-fin multigraph.
+Indeed, the edges of $H$ are paths in $\mathcal{E}$.
 This means that no two edges of $H$ cross.
 Each edge of $H$ is a path within the same block, and so the first and last segment of each edge of $H$ are either parallel or orthogonal to each other.

+We say that an edge $e\in \mathcal{E}$ \textbf{represents} an edge $f\in E$ if the first or last edge segment of $f$ contains the first or last edge segment of the edge $e$.
+By definition, each edge $e\in \mathcal{E}$ represents at most two edges in $E$.

 By Theorem~\ref{thm:orthogonal}, the graph $H=(V,\mathcal{E})$ has at most $5n-2$ edges, and so it represents at most $2(5n-2)=10n-4$ edges of $G$.